 Related: The UK’s first 5G-enabled tram.

-Project HEAR aims to improve accessibility for hearing-impaired passengers on trains, through personal onboard announcements.
+Project HEAR aims to improve accessibility for passengers with hearing loss on trains, through personal onboard announcements.

 Project VIN is is developed in collaboration with the Royal National Institute of Blind People (RNIB).
 The app allows partially-sighted and blind passengers to navigate by scanning NaviLens BIDI codes with their personal devices.